 1. Blogging is a ton of effort

 Writing is just the beginning.
 Unless you are writing solely for yourself, you need to understand your readers and help them understand how you add value to them.
-And while you are doing this, through SEO, you also need to inform search engines of your intentions.
-And after doing all this, you still have to use promotions; of course, there are a lot of courses or blogs that will help you come up to speed, you will need to do it yourself to get the hang of it.
-In short, blogging requires dedicated effort and time; consistently.
+While you are doing this, through SEO and proper keyword research, you also need to inform search engines of your intentions.
+Every now and then, you can also take advantage of paid advertisements, however, don’t make a habit out of it.

 2. Blogging for money isn’t as quick and painless as it sounds

 While you may have read that many people make money online through blogs, blogging is a long-term project.

 Sure, you could make millions; but that happens after making a consistent effort for at least a couple of years.
 And you still may not if you don’t get your basics straight.

 3. Blogging means going social

 As a blogger, you will need to interact and connect with other bloggers within and outside your niche.
 This is a great way to expand your network and reach a wider audience.
 Bloggers tend to form a close well-knit community that frequently helps each other, so get involved.
 Help and be helped.

 - Know your customer and segment into customer personas